anindhya1/ResumeAgent.ai/README.md

 ## What it does

-- **Conversational Q&A:** Ask about experience, projects, skills, education — get precise answers instantly.
+- **Conversational Q&A** – ask about experience, projects, skills, education, and get precise answers instantly
-- **Understands my profile:** The agent loads a *summary* and my *LinkedIn PDF* for grounded, accurate replies.
+- **Context-grounded answers** – responses are based on `me/summary.txt` and `me/linkedin.pdf`
-- **Smart actions via tools:**
+- **Smart tools via function calling** –
-  - Records interest with email + notes (for follow-ups).
-  - Logs unanswered questions (so I can improve coverage).
+  - `record_user_details(email, name, notes)` → records interest for follow-up
+  - `record_unknown_question(question)` → logs questions the agent could not answer
+- **Evaluator schemas (Pydantic)** – optional self-evaluator utilities for stricter validation and retries
-- **Clean UI:** Built with Gradio’s chat interface for a simple, fast experience.
+- **Clean UI** – Gradio chat interface for simple, interactive use
+- **Notifications** – optional Pushover integration for alerts when someone shares contact info or asks an unknown question

 ---

 ## How it works (architecture)

 1. **Context loading**
-   - Reads `me/summary.txt` and text-extracts `me/linkedin.pdf` (via `pypdf`) into the system prompt.
+   - Loads `summary.txt` and extracts text from `linkedin.pdf` (via `pypdf`) into the system prompt.

 2. **LLM chat loop**
-   - Uses OpenAI’s `gpt-4o-mini` to chat, with function-calling tools enabled.
+   - Uses OpenAI’s `gpt-4o-mini` for dialogue, with function-calling tools enabled.
-   - If the model asks to call a tool, the app executes it and continues the conversation.
+   - If the model decides a tool is needed, it issues a structured function call which is then executed.

-3. **Tools (function calling)**
-   - `record_user_details(email, name, notes)` → sends a **Pushover** notification so I can follow up.
-   - `record_unknown_question(question)` → sends a Pushover note with the missed question.

-4. **(Optional) self-evaluator utilities**
+3. **Tool execution**
+   - Tools are implemented with clear schemas and executed based on LLM calls.
+   - Outputs are validated and passed back to the chat loop.

+4. **Evaluator (optional)**
-   - Includes a Pydantic-based evaluator schema prepared for quality checks and automatic retrying with feedback (helper methods in code).
+   - Includes Pydantic-based evaluator schema for structured feedback and retry loops.
-     *Note:* The main chat flow focuses on fast responses; evaluator helpers are available if you want stricter guardrails.
+   - Can be enabled if stricter guardrails are needed.

 ---

 ## Project layout

-- `app.py` — main Gradio app + agent logic, OpenAI calls, tools, and (optional) evaluator helpers
+- `app.py` — main Gradio app, chat loop, tools, evaluator helpers
-- `me/summary.txt` — short narrative summary of my background (required)
+- `me/summary.txt` — narrative summary of background (required)
-- `me/linkedin.pdf` — exported LinkedIn profile PDF used for grounded answers (required)
+- `me/linkedin.pdf` — exported LinkedIn profile PDF (required)
-- `README.md` — this file
+- `README.md` — documentation

-> Make sure the `me/` folder exists and contains both files.
+> Ensure the `me/` folder exists with both files before running.

 ---

 ## Setup

 **Requirements**
 - Python 3.10+ recommended

 **Install**